-If data is disclosed to countries that do not guarantee an adequate level of protection, Swisspath will ensure adequate protection of data disclosed by putting appropriate safeguards in place, such as contractual guarantees (e.g., on the basis of EU standard clauses), binding corporate rules, on the basis of the EU-U.S. and the Swiss-U.S. Privacy Shield Framework for transfers to third parties based in the U.S., or transferring data pursuant to explicit consent, conclusion or performance of a contract, or in connection with the determination, exercise or enforcement of legal claims.
-You may obtain more information about our appropriate safeguards by contacting us via email to firstname.lastname@example.org.
+If data is disclosed to countries that do not guarantee an adequate level of protection, Swisspath will ensure adequate protection of data disclosed by putting appropriate safeguards in place, such as contractual guarantees (e.g., on the basis of EU standard contractual clauses), binding corporate rules, or transferring data pursuant to explicit consent, conclusion or performance of a contract, or in connection with the determination, exercise or enforcement of legal claims.
+You may obtain more information about our appropriate safeguards by contacting us using the contact details set out in Section 1.

 We retain your personal data for as long as necessary to fulfill the purposes for which your personal data was collected.
 For this reason, we will delete or anonymize personal data (or equivalent) once they are no longer necessary to achieve the purposes, subject however (i) to any applicable legal or regulatory requirements to store personal data for a longer period (e.g. for tax or accounting reasons), or (ii) to establish, exercise and/or defend actual or potential legal claims, investigations or similar proceedings, including legal holds, which we may enforce to preserve relevant information.

 On that basis, we normally process personal data subject to the following rules and obligations:

 We use various techniques on our website that allow us and third parties engaged by us to recognize you during your use of our website, and possibly to track you across several visits.
 This Section informs you about this.